 Make sure you understand the fees and charges

 One of the biggest complaints received about aged care homes concerns fees, specifically the ‘hidden surprises’.
 That’s why it is essential that you know up-front exactly what you are paying for.
-You can find out about the various fee types here<link to costs and fees>, but it’s the additional fees that you need to be most aware of.
-Some facilities offer the option to pay for a more premium service.
+You can find out about the various fee types here, but it’s the additional fees that you need to be most aware of.
+Some Homes offer the option to pay for a more premium service.
 Additional Services may include: higher quality meals, greater meal choices, a higher standard of accommodation fixtures and fittings, newspaper delivery, and so on.
 Some homes may also charge one-off entry or exit fees or other daily fees, so it is important that you ask about all additional fees at the outset.

 Whether residential, respite, dementia or palliative, the most suitable Aged Care Home is not always easy to understand, and individual needs can change quickly.